yyunikov/kotlin-playground/README.md

 # kotlin-playground
-Examples of nice Kotlin features
+Place for experiments with Kotlin